A World-Class Collection

 - Scrolls: 430 scrolls, including Torah and Haftarah scrolls, Kabbalistic scrolls, and 300 Esther scrolls, some of them decorated.

-- Archives: Our archival collections include papers representing the history of Jews in the United States, and the Conservative Movement in particular, during the 20th century.
+- Archives: Our more than 400 archival collections date from the 19th century to the present and include material representing the history of Jews in the United States, Europe, North Africa, and Israel, with a focus on the Conservative Movement in the 20th century.
 We also hold significant Jewish music archives.
-Finding aids for specific archives are available through Makor.
+Guides (finding aids) for specific archival collections can be accessed by clicking “Search the Archives” above.

 Polonsky Digitization Lab